When finishing your basement, you may have lots of things on your mind. Heating is often relegated to an afterthought.

 - Summary: Plug-in electric baseboard heaters that look exactly like their hard-wired cousins.

 - Advantage: Portable.
-Also, they disperse heat better than the tiny space heaters listed below.
+Also, they disperse heat better than tiny space heaters.

 - Disadvantage: These are space heaters that truly take up space.
 In fact, they are worse at this than hard-wired baseboard heaters because they sit on the floor, not the wall.